margaretmf/margaretmf.github.io/poetry.md

 ## Evil ##
-Thank you, God, a sense of good, a consciounsess of joy, for delivering us from evil.
+Thank you, God, a sense of good, a consciousness of joy, for delivering us from evil.
 Thank you for minimizing the demons, the wicked plans, and helping us to tread on serpents with no malignity of inner villians.
 Out of harm's way, I am that I am, safe, sound, secure, and not corrupt.